razeware/einstein/readme.md

 Squares on the grid are configurable through JSON objects.
 The JSON for the table is stored in: ```/src/data/content.json```

 Objects are displayed on the grid according to their object number from left to right.

-To see the JSON object number of each corresponding square, use the grid view when configuring the table of elements ```/grid```.
+̦To see the JSON object number of each corresponding square, use the grid view when configuring the table of elements ```/grid```.

 An object can have the following attributes: